seL4/docs/Developing/Building/Using.md

 We now break down each component in the above invocation:

  * `-D` defines a variable, in the form `X=Y`.
- * `CROSS_COMPILER_PREFIX` specifies the toolchain for cross-compilation, which cannot be after build directory initialisation.
-For further details, please see the "Cross Compiling" below.
+ * `CROSS_COMPILER_PREFIX` specifies the toolchain for cross-compilation, which cannot be changed after build directory initialisation.
+For further details, please see "Cross Compiling" below.
  * `CMAKE_TOOLCHAIN_FILE` which indicates that CMake should load the specified file as a 'toolchain' file.
-A toolchain file is able to set up the C compiler, linker etc. for building the project.
+A toolchain file is able to set up the C compiler, linker etc., for building the project.
-    In example we assume a typical project layout, where seL4 is in the 'kernel' directory, at the top level.
+    In the example we assume a typical project layout, where seL4 is in the 'kernel' directory, at the top level.
-    The [gcc.cmake](https://github.com/seL4/seL4/blob/master/gcc.cmake)' file from the seL4 repository up C compilers and linkers using the `CROSS_COMPILER_PREFIX`.
+    The [gcc.cmake](https://github.com/seL4/seL4/blob/master/gcc.cmake)' file from the seL4 repository sets up C compilers and linkers using the `CROSS_COMPILER_PREFIX`.
  * `-G Ninja` tells CMake to generate Ninja build scripts as opposed to GNU Makefiles.
 Only Ninja scripts are supported by parts of the kernel.
  * `..` is the path to the top-level `CMakeLists.txt` file describing this project, which in this case is placed in the root directory of the project.

-We also provide a shorthand wrapping script which abstracts the into a shorted command:
+We also provide a shorthand wrapping script which abstracts the above into a shorter command:

 ```sh
 ../init-build -DCROSS_COMPILER_PREFIX=arm-linux-gnueabi- <COMMAND_LINE_OPTIONS_HERE>
 ```

-After configuration, you can now build the project by invoking ninja:
+After configuration, you can build the project by invoking ninja:

 ```sh
 ninja
 ```

-After the build has completed, the resulting binaries are available in the `images/` subdirectory.
+After the build has completed, the resulting binaries will be in the `images/` subdirectory.

 ### Configuration